varabyte/kobweb/README.md

 > [filing an issue](https://github.com/varabyte/kobweb/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.md&title=)
 > and we might wrap the JavaScript class into Kobweb directly and update the Transferables API.

-Despite official limitations, Kobweb actually offers support for a few additional types for convenience.
-If it's possible for the object to be unwrapped, have its contents transferred, and then be rebuilt on the other end, we are happy to support such values.
+Despite official limitations, Kobweb actually offers support for a few additional types, as a convenience.
+If it is possible to extract transferable content from an object, transfer *that*, and then build the original object back up on the other end, we are happy to do that for you.

-Typed arrays, such as `Int8Array` are a great example.
+Typed arrays, such as `Int8Array`, are a great example.
 They are actually not transferable!
 Only their internal `ArrayBuffer` is.

 However, when you ask Kobweb to transfer a typed array, it will instead transfer its contents for you and regenerate the outer array seamlessly on the other end.
 This is just boilerplate code that you would have had to write yourself anyway.

 > [!TIP]
 > The `examples/imageprocessor` template demonstrates workers leveraging `Transferables` to pass image data from the